Subversion: Types

 Subversion can generally be broken down into internal and external subversion, but this distinction is not meant to imply that each follows a specific set of unique and separate tools and practices.
 Each subversive campaign is different because of the social, political, economic, cultural, and historical differences that each country has.
 Subversive activities are employed based upon an evaluation of these factors.
 This breakdown merely clarifies who the actors are.
 While the subversive actors may be different, the soon to be subverted targets are the same.
 As Paul W. Blackstock identifies, the ruling and political elites are the ultimate targets of persuasion because they control the physical instruments of state power.

 Internal subversion is actions taken by those within a country and can be used as a tool of power.
 In most cases the use or threat of force is the last step of internal subversion.

 External subversion is actions taken by another country in cooperation with those inside the subverted country and can be used as a tool of statecraft.
 Foreign volunteers from another country are not enough to qualify for external subversion.
 The reason for this is that the individuals may legitimately share the cause of the internal subversive dissidents and have legitimately volunteered.
 Only when the government itself furnishes a nation with money, arms, supplies, or other help to dissidents can it be called external subversion.

+Terrorist groups generally do not employ subversion as a tool to achieve their goals.
+Subversion is a manpower-intensive strategy and many groups lack the manpower and political and social connections to carry out subversive activities.
+However, actions taken by terrorists may have a subversive effect on society.
+Subversion can imply the use of insidious, dishonest, monetary, or violent methods to bring about such change.
+This is in contrast to protest, a coup d'état, or working through traditional means in a political system to bring about change.